Myth: There’s not enough energy in the outer continental shelf (OCS) to make exploration worthwhile.

 Myth: Oil companies are sitting on 68 million acres of untapped leases and don’t need access to new areas.

 Fact: Lease agreements already contain federal requirements that require oil companies to use leased land in a timely manner.
 The 1992 Comprehensive Energy Policy Act requires energy companies to comply with lease provisions and explore expeditiously or risk forfeiture of the lease.
 Energy companies cannot “stockpile” leases (even those found to contain no oil or gas) to drive prices up.
-What’s more, historical data show only one discovery results from every 60 leases granted to energy companies.

 Companies are not “sitting” on the leases they now have.
 Technology has allowed companies to increase their production on leased acreage.